AndreRudolph/impulsephp-doc/docs/routing.md

 <a name="defining_routes"></a>
 ## Defining routes

 Route definitions in the Impulse framework are almost similar to symfonys native route definitions.
-Consider the following example.
+The following example shows an extended route definition.

 <div>
   <div class="code-header">